Once your home university has nominated you and Cattolica has received the nomination, you will receive a link to the online application.

 When is the application deadline?

-Applicants are required to submit their application by May 15 in order to study at Università Cattolica for the Fall Semester or by October,15 for the Spring Semester.
+Applicants are required to submit their application by April 15 in order to study at Università Cattolica for the Fall Semester or by November,15 for the Spring Semester.

-- the scanned version of your passport or other ID documents
+- a scan of your passport (mandatory for non-EU students) or other ID documents for EU students

-- certificates assessing the knowledge of the Italian Language or the Italian Language Proficiency Report (if willing to take courses taught in Italian).
+- Italian Language certificate or the Italian Language Proficiency Report (if you want to take courses taught in Italian and Italian is NOT your mother tongue)

-What are the English Language Proficiency requirements if I’m non-native English speaking?
+What are the English Language Proficiency requirements if I’m not a native English speaker?

-Applicants for UCSC coursework in English, need to submit a min.
-TOEFL score of 79 iBT, an IELTS score of 6 or an equivalent certificate (First Certificate of English - Cambridge ESOL / ISE II - Trinity College, London); or have successfully completed a degree program taught in English; or currently studying in English at their home institution.
+Applicants for Cattolica coursework in English must submit a minimum TOEFL score of 79 iBT/ an IELTS score of 6 or an equivalent certificate (First Certificate of English - Cambridge ESOL / ISE II - Trinity College, London); or have successfully completed a degree programme taught in English; or currently studying in English at their home institution.

-What is the Italian Proficiency Report and in which case I do have to submit the Report enclosed to the application?
+What is the Italian Proficiency Report and in which case I do have to submit the report in the application?

-The Italian Language Proficiency Report is required for applicants planning to pursue coursework, besides language courses, in Italian.
+The Italian Language Proficiency Report is required for applicants planning to pursue coursework in Italian (excluding the Italian language courses).
 The report needs to be completed and attached to the application.
-The first part of the report is to be completed by you.
-The second part of the report is to be completed by a language instructor and sent directly to Università Cattolica.
-Both parts of the report need to be completed.
+The first part of the report is to be completed by the student.
+The second part of the report is to be completed by a language instructor.

-What are the differences between the UCSC International Curriculum and the UCSC Academic Curriculum?
+What are the differences between the Cattolica International Curriculum and the Cattolica Academic Curriculum?

-UCSC International Curriculum is made of courses offered on a semester basis (both Spring and Fall).
-The courses bear the equivalent of 6 ECTS, corresponding to 3 U.S. Credits.
+Cattolica International Curriculum is made of courses offered on a semester basis (both Spring and Fall).
+The courses each bear the equivalent of 6 ECTS, corresponding to 3 U.S. Credits.

-Courses are all taught in English and classes are mainly made of international students.
+Courses are all taught in English and classes are composed of international students – domestic students cannot take courses from the International curriculum.

 Please note that since changes may occur in the list of courses offered per semester, applicants will be advised on the effective and definitive list of courses available two months before the semester starts.

-UCSC Academic Curriculum is made of courses from the Facoltà (Schools) at Università Cniversità Cattolica and over 30 curricula either at undergraduate and graduate level.
+Cattolica Academic Curriculum is made of courses from the Facoltà (Schools) at Università Cattolica and over 30 curricula either at undergraduate and graduate level.

-An acceptance notice will be sent out in 1 month from the reception of your complete application.
-Nevertheless, UCSC International Staff may contact you if you have not completed successfully the online application process before the mentioned deadline.
-You can be contacted both in case of lack of required supporting documents and in case further information from your side are needed to complete the application assessment.
+An acceptance notice will be sent out within 1 month of the receipt of your completed application.
+Nevertheless, Cattolica International Staff may contact you if you have not completed successfully the online application process before the mentioned deadline.
+You may be contacted both in case of lack of required supporting documents and in case further information from your side is needed to complete the application assessment.

 Please be sure to read carefully the text of the acceptance notice.